-Work in the Maimon lab is inspired by the fact that insects, despite having tiny brains, appear capable of performing specific cognitive operations extremely well.
-For example, desert ants know if they are 30 or 90 meters away from their nest and honeybees communicate, with their waggle dance, if a flower patch is 30 or 90 degrees to the left of the sun.
+Research in the Maimon lab is inspired by the fact that insects, despite having tiny brains, appear capable of performing certain cognitive operations extremely well.
+For example, desert ants know if they are 30 or 90 meters away from their nest, and honeybees communicate with their waggle dance if a flower patch is 30 or 90 degrees to the left of the Sun.
 By seeking comprehensive descriptions of how insect brains perform such quantitatively precise internal calculations, the lab aims to discover general principles of cognition across animals.

-The group studies the genetically tractable fruit fly, Drosophila melanogaster, and the lab has pioneered one of the main approaches it uses: monitoring neural activity in flies performing flight or walking behaviors in virtual reality, while glued to a tiny platform.
+The group studies the genetically tractable fruit fly, Drosophila, and the lab has pioneered one of the main approaches it uses: monitoring neural activity in flies performing flight or walking behaviors in virtual reality, while glued to a tiny platform.